tuanspk11/javascript-jstree-setting-disabled-node/README.md

         }
     }

-    // check or uncheck node and child of clicked node function CheckNode(node) {
+    // check or uncheck node and children of clicked node function CheckNode(node) {
         SetNode(node, true);